jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

             )
         )

-  and the terminal shows passing tests with no more random failures, green, green, green, green all the way!
+  the terminal shows passing tests with no more random failures, green, green, green, green all the way!

 *********************************************************************************
 refactor: make it better